Retention Rates Across Industries: FinServ, Healthcare, Media, and Beyond

 Retention Rates Across Industries

-Retention rate is the percentage of users who continue to use a digital product over a specific period, either monthly or quarterly.
-Retaining customers is essential for establishing long-term relationships and long-term growth.
+Retention rate is the percentage of users who continue to use a digital product over a specific period, either monthly or quarterly. is essential for establishing long-term relationships and long-term growth.
 Higher retention rates often signify customer trust, leading to continued, regular product use.

 You can track benchmarks to gauge your retention rate in comparison to competitors.
 By examining and understanding benchmarks, you’ll glean insights into industry-specific retention and digital product retention rates as a whole.